iota-community/iota.php/README.md

 This library allows you to do the following:

+- [x] Interact with an IOTA node
   - [x] Create messages with indexation and transaction payloads
   - [x] Get messages and outputs
   - [x] Generate addresses
-- [x] Interact with an IOTA node
+- [x] Interact with the IOTA Faucet Api
   - [x] Get funds on testnet

 # Requirements